syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 1. Open QTP by double-clicking the QuickTest Professional icon.

-   > Note: The QuickTest Professional – Add-in Manager window is displayed.
+   N> The QuickTest Professional – Add-in Manager window is displayed.